ardatan/graphql-tools/CONTRIBUTING.md

 ### Suggesting features

-Most of the features in Apollo came from suggestions by you, the community!
-We welcome any ideas about how to make Apollo  better for your use case.
+We welcome any ideas about how to make graphql-tools-fork better for your use case.
 Unless there is overwhelming demand for a feature, it might not get implemented immediately, but please include as much information as possible that will help people have a discussion about your proposal:

 1. **Use case:** What are you trying to accomplish, in specific terms?
 Often, there might already be a good way to do what you need and a new feature is unnecessary, but it’s hard to know without information about the specific use case.
 2. **Could this be a plugin?** In many cases, a feature might be too niche to be included in the core of a library, and is better implemented as a companion package.
 If there isn’t a way to extend the library to do what you want, could we add additional plugin APIs?
 It’s important to make the case for why a feature should be part of the core functionality of the library.